-Dachshunds have some unique ‘gestures’ to their breed that I have been asked what they mean.
-I’ll start by saying that many of these gestures can be traced back to the fact that Dachshunds were bred to be hunting pack dogs.
+Dachshunds have some unique behaviors to their breed.
+But what do they mean?
+I’ll start by saying that many of these behaviors can be traced back to the fact that Dachshunds were bred to be hunting pack dogs.

 Dachshunds Love to Lick Your Face

 They see you as the pack leader, the alpha dog, returning from the hunt.
 So, basically, they want to see what you caught during your hunt.
 Your Dachshund is simply doing what he was bred to do.
-Its in his genes.
+It’s in their genes.
 Although, I think we all like to think of them as ‘kisses’!

-Every time I let my dachshund outside to do ‘potty’ he smells and pokes around with his nose.
-I pretty much have to ‘remind’ and ‘redirect’ him that he’s out there to do potty.
+Every time I let my dachshund outside to do ‘potty’ or to go on a walk, he smells and noses around with his nose to the ground.
+I pretty much have to ‘remind’ and ‘redirect’ him that he’s out there to do potty (not to smell every single blade of grass!).
 Why does he do this?

 This is completely normal behavior for a Dachshund.
 His/her ‘hunter’ instinct has just been activated.
-Outside, in his yard, he automatically will start to search and sniff out any prey that may have intruded into his territory.
-He’s looking for squirrels, rabbits and you never know when there might be a badger in your back yard!
+Outside, in his yard, he automatically will start to search and sniff around his territory.

-Once again, not to be concerned, your Dachshund is displaying normal behavior.
+Once again, the Dachshund is displaying normal behavior.
 His hunter instinct has kicked in again.

 When your Dachshund lifts his front paw and stands still, he is pointing.
-It is his way of notifying you as if to say, ‘I see something moving over there, it could be a potential badger! (the animal they were bred to hunt)’
+It is his way of notifying you as if to say, ‘I see something over there, ( it could be a potential badger! (the animal they were bred to hunt) )’